ktmeaton/NCBImeta/README.md

 cd NCBImeta

 ## Usage
-mkdir output

 ### Run the program, creating accessory directories 'log' and 'database'
-python src/NCBImeta.py --config config/NCBImeta_config.py
+python src/NCBImeta.py --config example/config.py --flat

 ### Annotate the database with a curated tab-separated text file of metadata
-python src/NCBImeta_Annotate.py --database my_organism_db.sqlite --annotfile my_organism_annot.txt --table Nucleotide
+python src/NCBImeta_Annotate.py --database example/my_organism_db.sqlite --annotfile example/my_organism_annot.txt --table BioSample

+Note that the first column of your annotation file MUST be a column that is unique to each record.
+An Accession number or ID is highly recommended.

 ### Export the database to tab-separated text files by table.
-python src/NCBImeta_Export.py --database my_organism_db.sqlite --outputdir NCBImeta_output
+python src/NCBImeta_Export.py --database example/my_organism_db.sqlite --outputdir example/

 ## Supported NCBI Tables